-We have today three versions of the calendar measuring our days and weeks and years.
+We have today three versions of the calendar measuring our days, weeks, and years.

 The first is the Biblical calendar instituted by God: